MicrosoftDocs/intellicode/docs/intellicode-visual-studio.md

 A known issue in Visual Studio extensibility causes a **1.** to be prepended to the .editorconfig filename when you create it by right-clicking and choosing **Add** > **New Item**.
 Files named in this way are not recognized by the editorconfig processor in Visual Studio.
 You can work around this issue by removing the **1** in the **Add New Item** dialog.
 This problem is fixed in Visual Studio 2017 version 15.8 preview 4.

-## Q. I don't see my EditorConfig Conventions taking effect - why?
+## Q. I don't see my EditorConfig conventions taking effect - why?

 There are a couple of common reasons this problem can occur: